HarshitRinge89/Pricing-card-frontend-mentor-challenge/README.md

-# Fire-Breathing-Penguin-Pricing-card-frontend-mentor-challenge
+# Pricing-card-frontend-mentor-challenge
-Only works on Desktop
+A Pricing card CSS Challenge that works on both mobile and desktop